YechengChu/ACDemo/guide.md

 - __[Friend]__: the friend of the __[Owner]__

 #### The two buildings are
-- __House__: the Owner's house
+- __House__​ :house:: the Owner's house

-- __Bank__: the bank where people could do some basic services such as open an account, delegate the account access and view the account
+- __Bank__ :bank:: the bank where people could do some basic services such as open an account, delegate the account access and view the account

 #### Note
-There are three levels in this app and you can progress through answering quiz questions.
+There are _three_ levels in this app and you can progress through answering quiz questions.

 The higher the level, the more features will be unblocked.

 [Back to Top](#top)

 ## Quiz
-By clicking the __quiz image__ in the main page, you would enter the quiz page.
+By clicking the __quiz image__ :pencil: in the main page, you would enter the quiz page.

 There are _5_ quiz questions in total and you can only progress to next question when you have answered the current one.